KENS 5 Top 5: Reagan Rattlers do what they need to do against Lee

-SAN ANTONIO — Week 6 of Texas high school football is in the books!
-Here's my Kens 5 Top Five!
+SAN ANTONIO — With Week 6 of Texas high school football in the books, here's Vinnie Vinzetta's KENS 5 Top 5 rankings of the best San Antonio-area teams.

-They were idle last week on the bye.
-They get back to work Thursday night on the road at (2-3) New Braunfels.
+They were idle last week on the bye, but get back to work Thursday night on the road at New Braunfels (2-3).

-Highly impressive the last few weeks including last week 37-15 over Sotomayor.
-The Mustangs play their seventh straight to start the season Thursday vs Holmes.
+The Mustangs remain undefeated, a highly impressive feat that includes including last week's 37-15 drubbing of Sotomayor.
+Jay plays its seventh straight to start the season on Thursday, versus Holmes.

-They handled Stevens over the weekend 42-7.
-They get Sotomayor Friday night.
+The 6-0 Hawks handled Stevens over the weekend, 42-7.
+They get Sotomayor on Friday night.

-And they're getting votes for the top spot too!
-They were big 46-20 over Brandeis Saturday night.
-The Jags are (5-0) and get Clark on Friday night.
+...and they're getting consideration for the top spot, too!
+The Jaguars were big winners Saturday night, taking Brandeis back to .500 with a 46-20 victory.
+The Jags are 5-0 and get Clark on Friday night; the Cougar are 4-2 and have won three in a row.

 Those are my top five and not everybody will agree, but that's half the fun!
 And be sure and follow our high school coverage at kens5.com/sports.